 When using a safety razor, you need to make sure that your skin is prepped and ready to be shaved.
 This is why many people find the best time to shave with a safety razor is after a shower.

 Some people find that before wet shaving, it helps to use a face wash on your skin.
-This can help to rid yourself of any excess oils and dirt that’s built up over time, and will reduce the risk of razor bumps and skin irritation.
+This can help to rid yourself of any excess oils and dirt that’s built up over time and will reduce the risk of razor bumps and skin irritation.

 2) Apply your cream

-You’re much better off using either a shaving cream that you can apply by hand, or even better is to use a shaving soap and a shaving brush to apply it.
+You’re much better off using either a shaving cream that you can apply by hand or even better is use shaving soap and a shaving brush to apply it.

 Whilst a shaving brush isn’t a must, they can definitely make for a more comfortable shave.
 It’ll soften your facial hair and can allow you to get a closer and smoother shave overall.